-No such limit exists.
+There is no such limit.

-6.6 Do special rules apply to the settlement of claims/proceedings e.g. is court approval required for the settlement of group/class actions, or claims by infants, or otherwise?
+6.6 Do special rules apply to the settlement of claims/ proceedings e.g. is court approval required for the settlement of group/class actions, or claims by infants, or otherwise?

 In such instances the parties to the dispute declare before the court that they have reached a settlement of the claim.
 The court will then issue a consent order incorporating the settlement.